wso2/docs-choreo-dev/en/docs/devops-and-ci-cd/autoscale/autoscale-components-with-scale-to-zero.md

 ## Troubleshooting

 When Choreo enables scale-to-zero by default, it will configure the readiness probe with some default values.
-However, in some cases, you may observe that your first request getting response with 503 status code.
+However, in some cases, you may observe that your first request responds with a 503 status code.
 To overcome these behaviors, fine-tune the readiness probe in the **DevOps** → **Health Checks** view to match your application's needs.